wolf81/despair/README.md

 - No initiative rolls, the player is always first to act
 - Movement speed limited to 1 tile per turn
-- There is no sleep mechanic in the game, instead the player heals slowly over time
 - The game is mostly combat focused, as such, skills will find little use outside of combat.

 ## MONETIZATION